Tough times don’t last, but tough people do.

 After achieving knee extension (or hyperextension) passively, it’s important to start using this range of motion actively to “lock in the gains.”
 Many therapists and surgeons believe that once a patient can lift her leg into the air with a totally straight knee (or perform a straight leg raise without quad lag), she can start walking without a brace, as the knee is much less likely to buckle.
-Many surgeons on the West Coast and in Europe don’t even advocate for the use of a brace, but I’ll save that conversation for a different day.
+Many surgeons in Europe advocate against the use of a brace post-operatively, but I’ll save that conversation for a different day.
 If you are intrigued – you can check out what the literature says about post-operative bracing here, here, and here.
 Once an athlete can tolerate weight-bearing, she should focus on regaining single-leg balance and continue to work on quadriceps activation and strengthening.
-Some of my favorite ways to improve knee extension in weight-bearing are by walking backwards over cones or by simply retro-walking on a treadmill.
+Some of my favorite ways to improve knee extension in weight-bearing are by walking backwards over cones or by retro-walking on a treadmill.
 When walking backwards, you strike the ground with your toes and rock through your heel, creating an extension moment at the knee that can allow momentum to assist in actively straightening the knee.
 Check out the video below to see what I mean:

 Retro-Walking on Treadmill

 But what about bending my knee?
 I know this is the part that many, if not most, ACL patients dread.
 Though painful, loss of knee flexion is much less common than loss of knee extension following surgery.
 While that statement likely won’t provide you with a ton of comfort, know that there are a number of ways to ensure you regain all of your range of motion back after surgery.
 Heel slides, wall slides, or prone knee flexion with overpressure are all ways patients can practice bending their knee at home.
 Check out the pictures below: